Howard J. Cabral, PhD

 Biography

 Dr. Cabral has extensive experience as a peer reviewer for journals, NIH, and foundation-based research committees.
 Dr. Cabral provided his research and statistical methodologic expertise to a review panel of the Institute of Medicine of the National Academies of Science that examined the effects of parental depression on parenting practices and child development and published a widely recognized book on its findings.
-He has been the statistical editor for the Journal of Cardiac Surgery, and is currently serving on the editorial boards of Birth and the Journal for Health Literacy Research and Practice as the statistical editor.
+He has been the statistical editor for the Journal of Cardiac Surgery, and is currently serving on the editorial boards of Birth, the Journal for Health Literacy Research and Practice, and the Journal of Assisted Reproduction and Genetic as the statistical editor.
 He was a member of the grant review committee for the Hood Foundation and served its chair.
 He has served on grant review committees for the National Cancer Institute, the National Institute for Diabetes and Digestive and Kidney Diseases (NIDDK), the National Institute on Drug Abuse, and the National Institute for Dental and Craniofacial Research (NIDCR).
-Reflecting his breadth of experience as a peer reviewer, he was a recipient of the award for the top 1% of peer reviewers in clinical medicine from Publons for 2017, 2018, and 2019.
+Reflecting his breadth of experience as a peer reviewer, he was a recipient of multiple awards from Publons as one of the top 1% of peer reviewers in clinical medicine.

-In addition to his administrative role in the Clinical and Translational Sciences Institute, Dr. Cabral has served Boston University as a member and current chair of the Financial Conflict of Interest Committee and on the Committee for Academic Program Review, the Responsible Conduct of Research Advisory Committee, and the Grievance Committee.
+In addition to his administrative role in the Clinical and Translational Sciences Institute, Dr. Cabral has served Boston University as a member and current chair of the Financial Conflict of Interest Committee and on the Committee for Academic Program Review, the Responsible Conduct of Research Advisory Committee, the Committee on Academic Program Review, and the Grievance Committee.

 Education